-To mitigate exposure of the original capital investment to potentially unfavourable movements relative to the Trust's investing currency (United States dollars), a hedging program will be used for Unitholders.
+To mitigate exposure of the original capital investment to potentially unfavourable movements relative to the Trust's investing currency (United States dollars), a hedging program will be implemented by the Trust.

 The cost of hedging is allocated to all Series.